bcgov/von-agent-template/von-x-agent/config/README.md

 ## File: [routes.yml](routes.yml)

-The `routes.yml` file configures the Web Server routes for the API and the Web Forms template invoked by a User requesting a Credential interactively - such as with dFlow.
+The `routes.yml` file configures the Web Server routes for the API and the Web Forms template invoked by a User requesting a Credential interactively - such as with GreenLight.
 The Agent Web Forms are unlikely to be used in a production VON Agent instance, but the form is super useful for testing.
 The configuration drives a dynamic form (based on the claim names and attributes) so that a user can request Credential by filling out and submitting the Web Form.

 An example of a simple `routes.yml` file is the following: